Hend bint Faisal Al-Qasimi: Career

 Al Qasimi shared screenshots of the Islamophoic tweets and warned that racism and discrimination in the UAE will not be tolerated and expatriates who are Islamophobic will be made to leave the country, declaring that there is no room for religious intolerance in the UAE.

 Speaking to news outlets, she stated "I have never heard an Indian attack an Arab or a Muslim before but now I have reported just one person but you can see my timeline is full of people insulting the Arabs, Muslims.
 This is so un-Indian."
 The Indian ambassador to the UAE Navdeep Suri reiterated her message and told her that her message has gone out "loud and clear".

-The princess is also a vocal supporter for persecuted Uyghurs Muslims in China.
-In an April 2020 interview, she spoke out against the Xinjiang re-education camps and in support of persecuted Uyghurs.
+The princess is also a vocal supporter for persecuted Uyghurs in China.
+In an April 2020 interview, she spoke out against the Xinjiang internment camps and in support of persecuted Uyghurs.